msainsburydale/NeuralEstimators.jl/docs/src/API/estimators.md

 setsummarynetwork

 summarystatistics

-logdensity
 ```

-## Deep learning backends: Flux and Lux
+## Lux.jl convenience wrapper

-Both [Flux.jl](https://fluxml.ai/Flux.jl/stable/) and [Lux.jl](https://lux.csail.mit.edu/stable/) are fully supported.
+Both [Flux.jl](https://fluxml.ai/Flux.jl/stable/) and [Lux.jl](https://lux.csail.mit.edu/stable/) are supported.
 These frameworks differ in a key way: Flux networks store their trainable parameters and states inside the network object, while Lux networks store them externally as explicit, separate objects.

-The functions in this package require both the network and its parameters.
-Therefore, when using Lux networks, the estimators should be wrapped in a [`LuxEstimator`](@ref), which bundles the estimator together with its parameters and states for a unified, backend-agnostic API.
+For convenience, [`LuxEstimator`](@ref) bundles a Lux-based estimator together with its parameters and states for a unified, backend-agnostic API.

 ```@docs
 LuxEstimator